Social Status Measure

 Jump to navigation Jump to search

-A Social Status Measure is a social entity measure of social power.
+A Social Status Measure is a social measure that quantifies the level of social power within social hierarchy.

 References